Alvor1991/PP4-Physio/README.md

 #### Color Scheme

-The color scheme for the Sports Therapy Management website was carefully chosen to create a calming, professional, and accessible user experience.
-The primary colors are used consistently across the site to maintain a cohesive and modern design.
+The following colours were chosen to create color a calming, professional, and accessible user experience:

 - **Primary Color (Teal Green):** `#0a5d61` - used for headings, buttons, and key interface elements
   - represents trust, professionalism, and health, which aligns with the therapeutic nature of the site.

 - **Accent Color (Lighter Teal):** `#23bbbb` - used for hover effects and interactions
-  - provides a subtle yet noticeable contrast that enhances the user experience without being overly aggressive.
+  - provides a subtle contrast that enhances the user experience without being overly aggressive.

 - **Secondary Color (Dark Gray):** `#333333` - used for body text and general content
   - ensures readability while complementing the primary teal.